WARP-LAB/WARP-GUIDES-WEBPACK/05-webpack-guide-lint/readme.md

 ### Sublime Text 3 - ESLint

-We use Atom. webpack-1.x guide has Sublime setup covered.
+We abandoned Sublime. webpack-1.x guide has Sublime setup covered.

 ## Set ESLint autofix in text editors

 **Don't trust autofix, use with care, per one file only!
 This is like autorouting in EDA.. sad panda.**

-### Atom

-Todo.

-### Sublime

-We use Atom. webpack-1.x guide has Sublime setup covered.

 ---
 # stylelint